spangen87/bls-digital/README.md

 - Add discount cuopons would be a nice feature to have in the future.
 - A more advanced stock handling.
 - FAQ page to avoid unecessary emails with questions.
-- Privacy policy would be needed for the shop to be live.
 - Add more payment options.
 - Logging in with social media accounts.